ukrishnas/LPSharp/LPBench/README.md

 |WANLPv2|MSF Primal|2|7|11|15|
 |Netlib|GLOP Primal|1|0.7|1|1.8|2.3|

-MSF results are from Network Designer using Invoke-MSFSolve, because LPSharp does not support MSF.
+MSF results are from Microsoft Solver Foundation on the same platform.
+LPSharp does not support MSF.

 CLP results are using LPSharp and CLP nuget packages from this repository.
 The solver can also be invoked using `coinwrap.exe`, a standalone executable of the Clp